Showing posts with label italian. Show all posts

 Now, let's get to know the Ferrari Vision Gran Turismo Concept.
 Unveiled at the 2022 GT World Series Finals, the Ferrari Vision Gran Turismo celebrates 75 years of the Italian sports car maker while envisioning the future of motorsports in Ferrari's terms.
 Running on a 3.0L V6 hybrid powertrain through all four wheels, it produces 1363hp of power and 664.2ft-lb of torque.

-With the introductions of the VGTs complete, let's focus on the intense rivalry between Ayrton Senna and Alain Prost at the Suzuka Circuit, a racetrack known for the memorable battles between the two drivers.
+With the VGTs' introductions complete, let's compare them at Suzuka Circuit, a racetrack known for memorable battles between the two sides, reminiscent of the Senna-Prost rivalry.

 There's a well-known story about the decisive battle in this track.
 During the finale of the 1989 F1 season, Senna and Prost, the two McLaren drivers, collided in a decisive showdown.
 Although Prost retired from the race, Senna managed to finish, but he was penalized for corner-cutting after the crash, which dashed his title hopes and ultimately awarded the championship to Prost.